 Description

-Oak-hornbeam forests rich in ash, on more or less wet, meso-eutrophic soils, in regions of moderate Atlantic influence, characterized by the abundance of species of the ecological groups of Primula elatior, of Lamium galeobdolon, of Anemone nemorosa and by the absence of Hyacinthoides non-scripta.
+Oak-hornbeam forests rich in ash, on more or less wet, meso-eutrophic soils, in regions of moderate Atlantic influence, characterized by the abundance of species of the ecological groups of Primula elatior, of Lamium galeobdolon, of Anemone nemorosa and by the absence of Hyacinthoides non-ERREURa.